 Achieving a real change and identifying the "successes" of advocacy

-Advocacy sometimes can be done in small victories (and its important for staying motivated) but it is mostly targeted towards long term results.
-Problems are complex and their solutions are often long term: patience, patience!
+Advocacy sometimes can be achieved through small victories (which are important for staying motivated), but it is mostly targeted towards long-term results.
+Problems are complex and their solutions are often long-term: patience, patience!
 But it is sometimes hard to stay mobilized when the change isn’t happening and lives are depending on it.
-Just as important, the stake holders are sometimes hard to prioritize: how do you create a hierarchy of humanitarian issues, putting one more important than another?
+Just as important, the stakeholders are sometimes hard to prioritize: how do you create a hierarchy of humanitarian issues, putting one more important than another?
 (CAP! has developed tools to help you prioritize in those moments.
 Contact us to learn more!)

 Advocacy Professionals are like “Social Centipedes”